aswinimetla2703/AWS/README.md

 Regions

 A Region is a geographically isolated area with multiple data centers.
-AWS has 33 Regions worldwide (as of 2024).
+AWS has 33 Regions worldwide as of now).
 Each Region has at least three Availability Zones (AZs).